 It will probably be a bit of a blow to find out your boss is extending your probation period.
 Hopefully, though it will not come as a huge shock.
 You should have some idea why this extension has been suggested.

 People take different amounts of time to adjust to a new situation and step up to their role.
 If your employer didn’t think you had potential, they would not bother extending your probation.
 They would instead opt to end the contract.
-So don’t worry if passing probation is taking longer than you hoped.
+So don’t worry if passing a probation period is taking longer than you hoped.

 Extension can be a positive step because it shows your boss sees your potential.
 As long as the extension and its terms are set out in the contract, then there is no reason to worry about this process.